How Accurate is the Average Retailer's Inventory?

 That sounds like a ridiculously low number, right?
 Most people would assume this number insinuates that 40% of a store’s inventory is unaccounted for.
 Not exactly.
 What it means is accuracy to product type on the floor.
 In other words – what exactly is on the retail floor.
 If an employee looks into an inventory product system, and the system is counting twelve size 30 slim jeans, but there is actually only 20, the product type alone is only around 60%.

 This is a compounding problem.
-Replenishment can end up costing much more money than it should as stores order too much, or not enough of a certain item.
+Replenishment end up costing much more money than it should as stores order too much, or not enough of a certain item.
 This also causes problems in shrink.
-If an inventory product system is only about 60% accurate, certain items can easily go missing without a trace.
+If an inventory product system is only about 60% accurate, certain items easily go missing without a trace.
+Or, items can be marked as available when the item is actually out of stock.

 That’s why so many retailers are adopting RFID technology.
-RFID tagged merchandise can be counted all at once.
-It’s counted by a computer, so it’s right 100% of the time.
+RFID tagged merchandise can be counted all at once with 100% accuracy.
 Typically, a quick employee can count a handful of items in a minute.
 An employee armed with an RFID scanner can scan 200 – 300 items in a minute.
 With RFID, accurate cycle counting can be done daily.
 That’s how RFID can usually raise a retailer’s in store inventory accuracy to 95% or higher.
+Major retailers are implementing RFID on more merchandise – with some even mandating 100% of merchandise to be tagged by end of year.
+For brand owners that sell to major retailers, it is time to prepare for those mandates.